-- 316. Where a settlement has been concluded under the Undisputed Facts Settlement Process, the Central Bank will promptly publish a statement.
-The public statement will note that any sanction imposed is subject to confirmation by the High Court. - 317.
+- 296. Where a settlement has been concluded under the Undisputed Facts Settlement Process, the Central Bank will promptly publish a statement.
+In addition to the details outlined above, the public statement will note that the sanction imposed is subject to confirmation by the High Court. - 297.
 The Central Bank will apply to the High Court for confirmation of any sanction that has been agreed.
 A confirmed sanction will take effect from the day on which the High Court's decision is given or such other date as the High Court may order.
-See Section 42 (Publication) and Section 49 (Confirmation by High Court) for further information.
+See Section 41 (Publication) and Section 47 (Confirmation by High Court) for further information.

-39. Investigation Report Settlement Process
+38. Investigation Report Settlement Process

-318. After an investigation has completed, the Central Bank may, after considering a Final Investigation Report and any submissions from a Subject, enter into the Investigation Report Settlement Process with the Subject.
+298. After an investigation has completed, the Central Bank may, after considering a Final Investigation Report and any

-- 319. The Investigation Report Settlement Process can, as a matter of law, only occur after the completion of an investigation and after a Final Investigation Report has been prepared and considered by the Central Bank, together with any submissions received from the Subject, as being appropriate for settlement. - 320.
+- submissions from a Subject, enter into the Investigation Report Settlement Process with the Subject. - 299.
+The Investigation Report Settlement Process can, as a matter of law, only occur after the completion of an investigation and after a Final Investigation Report has been prepared and considered by the Central Bank, together with any submissions received from the Subject, as being appropriate for settlement. - 300.
 The process may be available during the course of an inquiry until an Inquiry Decision has been made.
-The successful conclusion of a settlement under the Investigation Report Settlement Process is dependent on all of the following conditions being met: - The Central Bank has provided to the Subject a copy of the Final Investigation Report (see paragraph 107 et seq.
-(Final Investigation Report) for further details) and a copy of any submissions received from the Subject. - The Central Bank has considered both the Final Investigation Report and the submissions and suspects on reasonable grounds that the Subject has committed a prescribed contravention. - The Subject has admitted in writing to the prescribed contravention as set out in the Final Investigation Report. - The Subject has agreed in writing to dispense with an inquiry, including any ongoing inquiry. - The Subject has consented in writing to the sanction proposed by the Central Bank. - The Subject has acknowledged the proposed publication of the details of the admitted prescribed contravention, the agreed facts and the sanction proposed.
+The successful conclusion of a settlement under the Investigation Report Settlement Process is dependent on all of the following conditions being met: - The Central Bank has provided to the Subject a copy of the Final Investigation Report (see paragraph 91 et seq.
+(Final Investigation Report) for further details) and a copy of any submissions received from the Subject. - The Central Bank has considered both the Final Investigation Report and the submissions and suspects on reasonable grounds that the Subject has committed a prescribed contravention. - The Subject has admitted in writing to the prescribed contraventions as set out in the Final Investigation Report. - The Subject has agreed in writing to dispense with an inquiry, including any ongoing inquiry. - The Subject has consented in writing to the sanctions proposed by the Central Bank. - The Subject has acknowledged the proposed publication of the details of the admitted prescribed contravention and the sanction proposed.